 Background and purpose of the guide

-The Good Practice Internal Audit Manual Template, developed by the Internal Audit CoP of Pempal, defines the importance and the impact that an effective audit strategy and audit plan can have on meeting the overall goals, objectives and the mission of the internal audit unit.
-Planning provides a systematic approach to the internal audit work and requires knowledge and competency in a broad number of areas such as risk assessment and internal control.
+The Good Practice Internal Audit Manual Template, drafted by the PEMPAL Internal Audit Community of Practice (IA COP), emphasises the importance and the impact that an effective audit strategy and audit plan for the achievement of the goals, objectives and the mission of the internal audit unit.
+Planning provides for a systematic approach to internal audit work and requires knowledge covering a wide range of issues in public management, including risk assessment and internal control.

 This guide has been developed: